Homework 0 - Alohomora

 3.3.
 Train your first neural network

-• Optimizer value with various parameters in TrainOperation function in Train.py file (Feel free to use any architecture and optimizer for this part)
+file (Feel free to use any architecture and optimizer for this part)loss function

-• loss function in TrainOperation function in Train.py file (You’ll be using cross entropy loss for training)
+file (You’ll be using cross entropy loss for training)- Network architecture in

 If you are super new to machine learning and deep learning, there are a lot of resources online to learn how to program a simple neural network, tune hyperparameters for CIFAR-10.
 A good starting point is the official PyTorch tutorial and this great tutorial by sentdex.
 If you are new to deep learning, we recommend reading up basics from CS231n course offered by Stanford University here.